NeilTalbott/VisualStudioAutoAttacher/.NET Core/AutoAttacher/README.txt

 USAGE INSTRUCTIONS
 ==================

+1. Ensure you have exactly one instance of Visual Studio running.
+(See comments in code for further details.)

-1. Open Visual Studio and load the solution for your desired .NET flavour (Framework or Core).
+2. In Visual Studio, load the solution for your desired .NET flavour (Framework or Core).

-2. Ensure that Process1 is set as the (single) startup project.
+3. Ensure that Process1 is set as the (single) startup project.

-3. Open Process1\Program.cs.
+4. Open Process1\Program.cs.
 Modify the following class constants:

     - Visual Studio version.
 This is set for VS2019 (16.0) by default.
     - Output subfolder (.NET Core only).
 This is "net5.0" by default.

-4. Place a breakpoint within the 'while' loop in Process2\Program.cs.
+5. Place a breakpoint within the 'while' loop in Process2\Program.cs.

-5. Run the solution and follow on-screen instructions.
+6. Run the solution and follow on-screen instructions.
 Pressing any key (when prompted) in the Process1 console window should cause the breakpoint in Process2 to be hit.

 <end>